Dropdown

 import { Dropdown } from 'compotes'

-const drag = new Drag('.c-drag', {
+const dropdown = new Dropdown('.c-dropdown', {

 init: true,